A few years back, Eric and Donna Reed shopped for groceries and household products only once a year. How on earth? I know. That was my reaction, too.

 The Reeds got the idea after reading a column in USA Today, wherein the writer confessed to his weakness when it came to buying clothes.
 So driven to buy new sweaters, slacks or shoes every time he stepped inside a clothing store, publicly he announced he was giving up buying anything for one full year.

 Eric and Donna wondered if they could do the same.
-Their minds went to the grocery and discount stores, the mall and Amazon.com.
+Their minds went to the grocery and discount stores, the mall, and Amazon.
 And what about restaurants and home improvement stores, they pondered.
 How would they handle gifts and seasonal items every household needs through the course of a year?

-Wow.
-Imagine that: They cut their expenses overall in half!
-Could they expand this way of life to three months?
-They could, and they would.
-But not without some strategic planning.
-They calculated how much toilet tissue, cleaning supplies, dry goods, meat and other food staples they would need for three months based on past usage.
+The Reeds calculated how much toilet tissue, cleaning supplies, dry goods, meat, and other food staples they would need for three months based on past usage.
 And then they contemplated what you’ve been wondering: What about milk and produce?
 Gasoline?
 And what if they really wanted a meal out or a drive-thru experience?
-Their compromise: gift cards.
-They bought a strategically-planned number of $10 gift cards for their favorite drive-thru, gas station and supermarket, and put the cards in a safe place.
+Their compromise: Gift Cards.
+They bought a strategically-planned number of $10 gift cards for their favorite drive-thru, gas station, and supermarket, and then put the cards in a safe place.

 Making it for three months was not nearly as difficult as they worried it would be—even with Thanksgiving landing in the middle of that time period.
 They’d planned ahead with a turkey in the freezer.

 By the time the three month period was ending, they were asking themselves “Can we make it a year?”
 Soon they were plotting a big, one-time-only buying spree for the week after Christmas when lots of things are on sale.